-Mitigation Measure/ Monitoring Requirements Impact MM APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status potential remediation shall be under the supervision of DOGGR and RWQCB.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status potential remediation shall be under the supervision of DOGGR and RWQCB.
 Construction activities would temporarily increase local noise levels.
-NOI-1 Central Valley will incorporate the following measures into the construction contract specifications to reduce and control noise generated from construction-related activities such that construction noise does not exceed 60 dBA-Lmax between 7:00 p.m. and 7:00 a.m. weekdays and all day on Sundays and legal holidays at adjacent residences. • Prohibit noise-generating construction activity within 900 feet of occupied dwelling units between the hours of 7:00 p.m. and 7:00 a.m. on weekdays and all day on Sundays and legal holidays, unless written approval is obtained from the resident. • Ensure that all construction equipment has sound-control devices no less effective than those provided on the original equipment.
-No equipment will have an unmuffled exhaust. • Implement appropriate additional noise-reducing measures as may be necessary, including but not limited to: • Changing the location of stationary construction equipment • Shutting off idling equipment • Providing local enclosures or barriers around noise-generating equipment • Notifying nearby residents in advance of construction work.
+NOI-1 Central Valley will incorporate the following measures into the construction contract specifications to reduce and control noise generated from construction-related activities such that construction noise does not exceed 60 dBA-Lmax between 7:00 p.m. and 7:00 a.m. weekdays and all day on Sundays and legal holidays at adjacent residences.
+Prohibit noise-generating construction activity within 900 feet of occupied dwelling units between the hours of 7:00 p.m. and 7:00 a.m. on weekdays and all day on Sundays and legal holidays, unless written approval is obtained from the resident.
+Ensure that all construction equipment has sound-control devices no less effective than those provided on the original equipment.
 Central Valley to implement mitigation measure as defined and incorporate commitments into construction contracts.
 CPUC to ensure that restrictions have been incorporated into construction contracts.
 CPUC to inspect periodically for evidence of successful compliance with measure as defined.
 Prior to and during construction.
 All Pre-Construction Component Complete.
-CPUC verified on March 18, 2011 that the commitments have been incorporated into construction contract specifications Construction activities would temporarily increase local noise levels.
+CPUC verified on July 22, 2011 that the commitments have been incorporated into construction contract specifications those provided on the original equipment.
+No equipment will have an unmuffled exhaust.
+Implement appropriate additional noise- reducing measures as may be necessary, including but not limited to: Changing the location of stationary construction equipment Shutting off idling equipment Providing local enclosures or barriers around noise-generating equipment Rescheduling construction activity Notifying nearby residents in advance of construction work.
+Construction activities would temporarily increase local noise levels.
 NOI-1 Central Valley will incorporate specifications to reduce and control noise generated from construction-related activities such that general construction noise Monday through Saturday, 7:00 a.m. to 7:00 p.m., does not exceed 75 dBA Leq(h) at noise sensitive receptors (e.g., occupied residences, churches, schools) into the project construction contract.
 Central Valley to implement mitigation measure as defined and incorporate commitments into construction contracts.
 CPUC to ensure that restrictions have been incorporated into construction contracts.
 CPUC to inspect periodically for evidence of successful compliance with measure as defined.
 Prior to and during construction.
 All Pre-Construction Component Complete.
-CPUC verified on March 18, 2011 that the commitments have been incorporated into construction contract specifications.
+CPUC verified on July 22, 2011 that the commitments have been incorporated into construction contract specifications.
 Detours, road and lane closures.
 TRA-1 Central Valley will prepare a construction traffic plan to minimize short-term construction-related impacts on local traffic.
 These measures will include installation of temporary warning signs at appropriate locations along major road intersections.
 The signs will be placed at strategic locations near points of access and will be removed after all construction-related Central Valley to prepare construction traffic plan as defined.
 Central Valley will obtain approval of construction traffic plan from Colusa County Public Works Department to ensure traffic flows would be generally maintained without severe congestion.
 Approval from Colusa County and the Prior to issuance of grading permit(s).
 All Pre-Construction Component Complete.
 Central Valley provided verification that Colusa County has received the